microsoft/ContosoTraders/demo-scripts/intelligent-apps-with-azure-ai-services/technical-walkthrough.md

-# Intelligent Apps with Azure AI Services - L200/L300
+# Intelligent Apps with Azure AI Services - Technical Walkthrough

-Lab time: 10 minutes

-## Overview
+## Overview of the Contoso Traders application

-Contoso Traders are one of the leading E-Commerce platforms with a wide range of electronic products like Desktops and Laptops, Mobile Phones, Gaming console accessories, and Monitors.
-This includes a wide range of international brands like Microsoft Surface, XBOX, Samsung, ASUS, DELL, etc.

-In this lab, you will explore the [Contoso traders application](https://www.contosotraders.com) and will go through the overview of an app with a focus on the need for AI/Visual Search, use the image search option in the application to find the device from the product catalog.
-You will get to learn **Computer Vision**, the **Azure AI service** used in the application and also get high-level idea of how the Cognitive services work.
+Contoso Traders is a fictitious company that sells a wide range of products.
+The company has a website that allows customers to browse products and add them to their shopping cart.

 ## Key Takeaways

-The key takeaways from this demo are:

-* You'll get an overview of Azure AI Services
-* You'll get to know in detail about how Azure Computer Vision helps in finding products using images.
+* Azure AI Services is a suite of tools and services offered by Microsoft Azure that allows developers to incorporate intelligent features into their applications.
+With Azure AI Services, developers can easily add these intelligent features to their applications without the need for specialized knowledge or expertise in the field of artificial intelligence

+* Cognitive Services image search is a feature of Azure AI Services that allows developers to incorporate image recognition capabilities into their applications.
+This service uses machine learning algorithms to analyze and understand the content of images, making it possible for applications to search for and retrieve images based on their visual characteristics

+* You will have understanding of how Contoso Traders is leveraging Azure Cognitive Services to faclitate image based search

 ## Abstract and learning objectives